“Secluded, magical castle with quirky interiors, 7 romantic suites, 2 pools and jaw-dropping views”

-- Go hiking.
-From Vicarello’s own land you can venture into the woods of Macchia Mediterranea and down to the Ombrone river; or drive to 1,700m Monte Amiata, which hides secret valleys and well-marked trails
+- Go hiking from Vicarello’s own land into the woods of Macchia Mediterranea, then down to the Ombrone river; or drive to 1,700m Monte Amiata, which hides secret valleys and well-marked trails

-- Join an Italian cooking course.
-Step into Aurora’s 11th-century kitchen and follow her seasonal, regional recipes using the castle’s own produce (see [i!#rates!Rates)
+- Step into Aurora’s 11th-century kitchen and join an Italian cooking course - follow her seasonal, regional recipes using the castle’s own produce

-- Book a massage.
-Ayurvedic, Shiatsu and reflexology treatments are available in the spa, which also has an outdoor Jacuzzi, a yoga space, a sauna and a Turkish bath
+- Book a massage in the spa (Ayurvedic, Shiatsu or reflexology), which also has an outdoor Jacuzzi, a yoga space, a sauna and a Turkish bath

-- Hire a bike and enjoy miles of hilly but largely traffic-free roads.
-Vicarello has a few bikes on offer and can arrange a picnic for you to take with you
+- Hire a bike and enjoy miles of hilly but largely traffic-free roads; Vicarello can arrange a picnic for you to take with you

-- Play a round of golf - Punta Ala and Pelagone golf courses are within a 55-minute drive
+- Play a round of golf at Punta Ala or Pelagone golf course (55-minute drive)

-- Explore historic Tuscan towns - hilltop Montalcino for Brunello wines, tranquil Castiglione d'Orcia for its fortified rocca, or further afield, Saturnia for thermal baths
+- Explore historic Tuscan towns - hilltop Montalcino for Brunello wines, tranquil Castiglione d'Orcia for its fortified rocca

-- Head for the coast.
-Grosseto, Porto Ercole and the beaches of Tuscan’s Argentario coast are 30-45 minutes away (try Baratti for windsurfing, and the Maremma National Park for unspoilt coves)
+- Head for the coast - Grosseto, Porto Ercole and the beaches of Tuscan’s Argentario coast are 30-45 minutes away

 Activities on site or nearby include: